FAQ's & Resources

 Yes, sorry about that, we might not be!
 No we don't have an agent.
 But, yes we are very adept at working around that in this day and age with all the communication gadgets at our disposal.
 The majority of the world's population shop for their rhinestones online as very few 'bricks and mortar' retailers have rhinestones, and most rhinestone retailers are online!

-Here's what we can do...we can - talk, text, snapchat, send line drawings and charts through the post, email you attachments of catalogue pages, you can buy sample charts and get them overnight, we send other samples in the right circumstances, we can take mobile phone photos and send them to your smartphone, post images on facebook, pinterest and instagram, use facebook messenger, you can send us samples to match, we can hold a Skype session or a Zoom session with you and physically talk and show while we're together.... so many ways to get over the fact we are not exactly where you are.
+Here's what we can do...we can - talk, text, email you attachments of some of our manufacturer's catalogue pages, you can buy sample charts from us, we can take mobile phone photos and send them to your smartphone, you can send us samples to match... so many ways to get over the fact we are not exactly where you are.

 Our Search bar is set up to look for the exact wording from what you typed into the search field.
 If it matches the exact wording of our product's title your search results will show that.
 If it matches even a partial part of the exact wording of our product's title your search results will show that.
 However, if you type a string of words, two or more, that are not exactly as they would appear in our product's title your search results will show '0 results'.

 For example, searching 'Bicones' or 'ss10's' you will be unlikely to find any results come up.
 This is because in their title we have the wording 'bicone' (not plural), or 'ss10' (again, not plural).
 Capital letters and lower-case letters don't make a difference.